supriyabhatv/Twilearn_Edutech_Journey/README.md

 7.The distribution of profit among the top 10 countries reveals significant variations, with Country Djibouti leading in profit generation.

+  ### Conclusion:
+  The project equipped stakeholders with visually intuitive insights, enabling data-driven decision-making and fostering a culture of strategic planning and analysis within the organization.
+The visualizations provided actionable insights, contributing significantly to the company's revenue growth and market expansion strategies.

   ### Project Two:
   ### Financial Analytics